*I’ve secured a 10% discount just for my readers! Check the end of the article for the discount code.*

 Take a Class and Save 10% When You Do!

 I can’t recommend the Enoversity classes enough.
 If you are visiting Chicago and find yourself in town on the third Sunday of the month, take this class.
 If you are from Chicago, it is a fabulous diversion from the standard Sunday night of television.
 The classes provide a tour of a region or wine without having to leave your seat.
-It is a well thought out affair with wines brought in special just for these classes.
+It is a well thought out affair bringing specialty wine in just for these classes.

 There are four more classes available this year: